MayaPosch/libnymphcast/README.md

 **FreeBSD:** [FreshPorts - nymphcastlib](https://www.freshports.org/multimedia/nymphcastlib/)

+## C API ##

+For the C language API there is an example C application in `bindings/c/example`.
+After building and installing the `libnymphcast` library following the below instructions, or installing a binary version (see above), the `Makefile` in the `bindings/c/example/` folder can be used to build the example client.

+In order to use the C API, the `nymphcast_client_c.h` header should be included as it contains the C-style API.
+The library itself is compiled as C++ and both are linked into the final binary.

 ## Bindings ##

-A C language binding is available in the `bindings/c/` folder, with an example C application in `bindings/c/example`.
-After building and installing the `libnymphcast` library following the below instructions, or installing a binary version (see above), the `Makefile` in the `bindings/c/example/` folder can be used to build the example client.

-In order to use the C binding, two files are needed: the `nymphcast_client_c.h` header that contains the C-style API, and the `nymphcast_client_c.cpp` source file that should be compiled as C++ and linked into the final binary.
+An Ada and Java binding are in progress.
+They'll be available in the `bindings/` folder as they're being developed.

 ## Compile from source ##